voborgus/lmru--tech/content/en/values/_index.md

 We are building technology company-platform.

-Our mission is to bring autonomy to product teams, support it with tools and governance to increase productivity and ensure the required level of quality.

 {{% pageinfo color="secondary" %}}
 Engineering culture is the behavior of people when no one is watching.
 {{% /pageinfo %}}